1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Unscented_Kalman_Filter_Highway/README.md

 ## Included in this repository

-* The code used to Lidar environment.cpp with the modifications
+* The code used to UKF main.cpp, ukf.cpp, tools.cpp,render.cpp
-* src directory with code cpp the control LiDAR
+* src directory with code cpp project UKF
 * Files describing all the packages required to set up the environment
 * This README.md file